branky/cascading.hive/README.md

 Hive version
 ------------
-Currently, this module only works with Apache Hive 0.12.x.
+Currently, this module works with Apache Hive 0.12 (version 0.0.2-SNAPSHOT) and 0.13 (version 0.0.3-SNAPSHOT).
 If you want to use it with other versions of Hive, you need to patch [few classes](https://github.com/branky/cascading.hive/tree/master/src/main/java/org/apache/hadoop/hive).